 Most UK energy companies have entered into the Energy Switch Guarantee initiative.
-This essentially means that the provider you are switching to will manage the whole transfer process for you, ensuring it has been completed within 21 days.
+This essentially means that the energy provider you are switching to will manage the whole transfer process for you, ensuring it has been completed within 21 days.

 All UK energy suppliers are regulated by the Office of Gas and Electricity Markets (Ofgem).
-This also requires companies that are much smaller and not as well-known as the largest energy suppliers to abide by the same regulations.
+This also requires energy companies that are much smaller and not as well-known as the largest energy suppliers to abide by the same regulations.
 If any company ends up bankrupt, you will be covered by Ofgem – they will make sure that your gas and electricity supply is not affected by a loss of service by assigning a new provider to take over your energy tariff.

 A few other ways you can save money on your utility bills by utilising:

-You could be saving hundreds of pounds every year by switching your gas and electricity provider to a lower priced tariff via Utility Saving Expert’s energy comparison tool.
+You could be saving hundreds of pounds every year by switching your gas and electricity provider to a lower priced energy tariff via Utility Saving Expert’s energy comparison tool.